boada/astLib/README.md

 strange results if this is not accounted for.
 As of version 0.3.0, the astWCS module will detect if this is the case and print a warning message to the console.

-The workaround for this issue is to add the following after importing any python modules that expicitly set the locale (such as matplotlib):
+The workaround for this issue is to add the following after importing any python modules that explicitly set the locale (such as matplotlib):

     % import locale